jpikl/mmvv/docs/reference/rew-x.md

 </div>
 </div>

-You can enable automatic expression quoting using `-q, --quote` flag.
+You can enable automatic expression quoting using the `-q, --quote` flag.

 ```sh
 rew x -q 'mv {} {lower | tr " " "_"}'